AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_Chart.md

 ### Colorizing Elements

 Let's demonstrate how to apply different colors to different data series.
-To apply the color to the exact series we need to set **color()**.
+To apply the color to the exact series we need to set {api:anychart.graphics.vector.Fill}**.fill()**{api}.
 In the sample below we have 5 series with sample data and we'll color each series into different color.
 Here is the sample:

 {sample}BCT\_Bubble\_Chart\_10{sample}